catamorphism/message-format-wg/spec/formatting.md

 The forms that _nameable values_ and _formattable values_ take are implementation-dependent.

+> TODO: possibly drop `source-text` from the examples

 > For example, the _annotated formattable value_ of the _expression_
 > `{|0.40| :number style=percent}`
 > could be an object such as